Pythagorean Theorem Calculator

 Additional calculations

-This online calculator will also find some additional characteristics of the given triangle.
-Calculate these characteristics for the triangle with a = 4, b = 3, and c = 5.
+Our online hypotenuse calculator also computes several additional geometric characteristics of the given right triangle.
+Let's look at the expanded results for our moving truck triangle with sides a = 4, b = 3, and hypotenuse c = 5.

 Area of the triangle: